octatrifan/circle-to-search-distributed/README.md

 # To run React App
-## Ensure you have the following installed on your system:
+## make sure to install the following:

 1. Node.js
 2. npm